Skip to content

 This configuration says:

-• Use the primary default route only while track object 10 is up.
+• The primary default route exists only while track object 10 is up.

-• Track object 10 depends on IP SLA operation 10.
+• Track object 10 follows the reachability of IP SLA operation 10.

-• If the probe fails, the primary route is removed.
+• If the probe fails for 10 seconds, the track goes down and the primary route is removed.

 • The floating static route with administrative distance 250 becomes the backup.

-• The delay dampens route flapping so one bad probe does not immediately churn the default route.
+• delay down 10 up 5 dampens flapping.
+One bad probe does not churn the route.

 Verify: